TodePond/TodePondDotCom/wikiblogarden/cellpond/the-weirdest-thing/readme.md

 # The weirdest thing about cellpond

-Cellpond splitting+merging is its most flashy+visual 'weird thing' so it's what I show off most.
+Cellpond's splitting+merging is its most flashy+visual 'weird thing' so it's what I show off most.
 But it's not the weirdest thing about cellpond.

 ## Conservation & stamping